 INTRODUCTION

-HODGEMAN COUNTY GRADE SCHOOL PHILOSOPHY
+HODGEMAN COUNTY ELEMENTARY SCHOOL PHILOSOPHY

 We believe that the individual must learn to interact appropriately within a variety of small and large group situations.
 This group interaction serves as an aid to the individual student in the development of his/her personal responsibility and self-direction of skills.
-We further believe that the student’s concept of oneself is a major determiner as to what and how he/she learns, and the school has the responsibility of providing activities, which will help the individual student to develop a healthy self-concept.
+We further believe that the student’s concept of oneself is a major determiner as to what and how he/she learns, and the school has the responsibility of providing activities that will help the individual student to develop a healthy self-concept.

 We believe that a student should be able to develop intellectual skills according to his/her ability, aptitude, interest and readiness.
 It is the responsibility of the school to aid in the development of these skills, by providing an educational program which presents each individual student the choice of large variety of methods, activities and materials to aid him/her in this process.